 “But all of my anti-virus and encryption technology is up to date.
 Isn’t that enough?”

 Here’s the answer right from the horse’s mouth, from an equivalent announcement about Windows XP, on microsoft.com: “Without critical Windows XP security updates, your PC may become vulnerable to harmful viruses, spyware, and other malicious software which can steal or damage your business data and information.
 Anti-virus software will also not be able to fully protect you once Windows XP itself is unsupported.”

 Even though the statement above refers to XP, the content is directly applicable to Vista.
 When Microsoft releases an OS update, it includes patches that fix vulnerabilities in the currently supported Operating Systems.
 Hackers are known to use the list of patches as a step-by-step guide to exploiting the vulnerabilities of older, unpatched Operating Systems.
 No matter what encryption or anti-virus you have, they aren’t intended to stop exploitation of vulnerabilities inherent in the OS.

-As of April 11, 2017 Windows Vista will no longer be supported and therefore is not HIPAA compliant.
+- As of April 11, 2017 Windows Vista will no longer be supported and therefore, Windows Vista is not HIPAA compliant.

-Strong Anti-Virus and Encryption will not be enough if you’re running Vista.
+- Strong Anti-Virus and Encryption will not be enough if you’re running Windows Vista or Windows XP.